 Click New Clinical Note at the top-right of the page.

 In the editor, click Templates:

-Click the clinical tool template you want to import from the left-hand side list, then click Save.
+Click the clinical template you want to import from the left-hand side list, then click Save.

-RESULT: The clinical tool should now be imported into the clinical note.
-You or your patient can now fill out the tool during the appointment, or you can assign the tool for the patient to complete in their patient portal.
+RESULT: The template is now saved as a clinical note in your patient's record. if the template is an assessment or tool, you or your patient can now fill it out during the appointment, or you can assign the tool for the patient to complete in their patient portal.

 You can track treatment, patient pain and body assessments on annotatable body charts.

 After importing an annotatable body chart into a patient's clinical notes, you can annotate the body chart in two ways:

 Drawing: Draw on the chart with your mouse (this is the default option); or